Paul-Hebert/portfolio-2024/src/writing/building-tools-for-myself/index.md

 This step takes a lot of time.
 The puzzles are more fun when the words overlap in multiple spots and are packed into a small area.
 I especially like puzzles where there is a "hole" between words where empty cells are entirely locked in.

 Trying to find the best combinations takes a lot of time!
 And I often end up missing some better combinations.
-I built a tool that generates hundreds of crosswords and once and then sorts them by features that tend to make better puzzles:
+I built a tool that generates hundreds of crosswords at once and then sorts them by features that I find tend to make better puzzles:

 <figure>
 <video src="puzzle-builder-step-1.mp4" controls/>